CUBRID/cubrid-manual/en/admin/index.rst

 This chapter describes how the database administrators (**DBA**) operates the CUBRID system.

-*   It includes instructions on how to use the **cubrid** utility, which starts and stops various processes of the CUBRID server, the broker and manager server.
+*   It includes instructions on how to use the **cubrid** utility, which starts and stops various processes of the CUBRID server, the broker, java stored procedure server and manager server.
 See :doc:`/admin/control`.

 *   It includes instructions on the following: database management tasks (creating and deleting databases, adding volume, etc.), migration tasks (moving database to a different location or making changes so that it fits the system's version), and making back-ups and rollbacks of the database in case of failures.
 See :doc:`/admin/admin_utils`.